elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 console.log(y); // prints null
 ```

-<p>In the above example, x is declared but not assigned a value, so it has the value of undefined.
+In the above example, x is declared but not assigned a value, so it has the value of undefined.
 On the other hand, y is explicitly assigned the value of null.
 When console.log is called on x, it prints undefined.
 When console.log is called on y, it prints null.
-It's important to note that undefined is also returned by a function when a return statement is not provided or when accessing an object property that doesn't exist.</p>
+It's important to note that undefined is also returned by a function when a return statement is not provided or when accessing an object property that doesn't exist.

   </div>
   </div>